COSC3020/mergesort-Will-GreinerUWYO/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+## Plagarism Statement

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+## Sources

+I used [w3schools](https://www.w3schools.com/dsa/dsa_algo_mergesort.php) to help me with the merge function.
+I took the general loop structure of two nested for loops from Lily Brongo, who also helped me with some of the syntax and flow of the program.
+Lily also told me to go to the slides for help with the code and the Runtime Analysis